The Definitive Guide to Negative Keywords in 2018

 …and any other columns you’d like to pull into the interface to make informed keyword-related decisions.

 Let’s take a look at how to add a negative keyword to your account.

-Adding a negative keyword to your AdWords account
+Adding a negative keyword to your Google Ads account

 Let’s say I really don’t want my ads to serve for the search query adwords extensions.

 Checking the box to the left of the search query (as depicted above) will generate a blue option bar:

 Since we want to add this query as a negative keyword, select “Add as negative keyword” (shocking, I know).
 From here, you’ll be prompted to choose the level at which the negative keyword should be assigned and the match type you’d like to use.

 From here, simply hit save, and your negative keyword will go live!